Penrith, Cumbria

-Historically in Cumberland, Penrith's current local authorities are the Eden District Council, which is based in the town, and Cumbria County Council.
-In 2023, Penrith will become part of the Westmorland and Furness unitary authority area.
-From 1974 to 2015, it was an unparished area with no local council.
-A civil parish was reintroduced as Penrith Town Council and first elected on 7 May 2015.
+History

+Penrith's history has been defined primarily by its strategic position on vital north–south and east–west communications routes.
+This was especially important in its early history, when Anglo-Scottish relations were fraught.
+Furthermore, Penrith was a Crown possession in its early phase, though often granted to favoured noble families.
+It did not become a chartered borough or a municipal corporation and had no representation in Parliament.
+It also gained growth from its proximity to the Inglewood Forest and to the fertile Eden valley, and largely depended upon agriculture, especially cattle rearing and droving.

 Toponymy

-The etymology of "Penrith" has been debated.
+The toponymy of "Penrith" has been debated.
 Several writers argue for the Cumbric or Welsh pen "head, chief, end" (both noun and adjective) with the Cumbric rid, Welsh rhyd "ford", to mean "chief ford", "hill ford", "ford end", or Whaley's suggestion: "the head of the ford" or "headland by the ford".

 The centre of Penrith, however, lies about 1 mile from the nearest crossing of the River Eamont at Eamont Bridge.
 An alternative has been suggested consisting of the same pen element meaning "head, end, top" + the equivalent of Welsh rhudd "crimson".
-Research on the medieval spelling variants of Penrith also suggests this alternative etymology.
+Research on the medieval spelling variants of Penrith also suggests this alternative toponymy.
 The name "red hill" may refer to Beacon Hill, to the north-east of today's town.
 There is also a place called Redhills to the south-west, near the M6 motorway, and a place called Penruddock, about 6 mile west of Penrith.
 These names all reflect the local geology, as red sandstone is abundant in the area and was used for many buildings in Penrith.